mpv-player/mpv/DOCS/man/input.rst

 quotes and escaping.
 The array command APIs mentioned above pass strings directly to the argument parsers, or can sidestep them by the ability to pass non-string values.

+Property expansion is disabled by default for these APIs.
+This can be changed with the ``expand-properties`` prefix.
+See `Input Command Prefixes`_.

 Sometimes commands have string arguments, that in turn are actually parsed by other components (e.g. filter strings with ``vf add``) - in these cases, you